 As an aside, I thought it was pretty comical to include Arnold’s scene from Escape Plan when he tells Sylvester Stallone “You hit like a Vegetarian.”
 Who would have guessed he would be the face of a plant-based documentary only 5 years later? (https://www.youtube.com/watch?v=LLaOIXXalK8)

-Though there is no direct research comparing a meat vs plant-based diet on endurance performance, there are plenty of individuals are elite athletes is no comparison against other individuals of different diets.
-Zach Bitter is a great example of an endurance athlete, who holds the 100-mile American record and who also happens to follow an animal based ketogenic diet.11
+Though there is no direct research comparing a meat vs plant-based diet on endurance performance, which should be conducted into to make claims that a plant-based approach is superior to other diets.
+Zach Bitter is a great example of an endurance athlete, who holds the 100-mile American record and who also happens to follow an animal based ketogenic diet.

 Again, a poor argument to use without bringing to light proper context.

 The whole goal of this portion of The Game Changers documentary was to prove that you can consume more than enough protein on a plant-based diet.
 The issue is, total protein content means very little without context.
 Let me try and paint a picture for you of what this means.
 If you were tasked with building a house and were only given 1000 boards of wood, it would matter the type and quality of the wood.
 If Person A has brand new, fully complete boards of wood while Person B has older wood with some cracks and some boards that are rotting, which house do you think will be stronger?
 Similar to the boards, not all proteins are equal.
 Just because one source of protein has 50 grams and another source has 50 grams DOES NOT mean they will have the same response.

 The beneficial aspects of protein are dictated by their essential amino acid content.
 Specifically protein quality should be measured by its branched chain amino acid (BCAA) and more specifically, leucine content.